Before your First Class

 Start Planning for Your Career: Career & Professional Development

 Career aspirations are never far from first year law students' minds.
-We find that students who work closely with our Career and Professional Development staff to develop and implement a career development plans, find themselves in the best position to pass the bar exam and achieve their goals.
+We find that students who work closely with our Career and Professional Development staff to develop and implement a career development plan, find themselves in the best position to pass the bar exam and achieve their goals.

 Career & Professional Development